 To maintain a safe and trusted compute platform, RCC's security infrastructure includes the following measures:

-To use any RCC resources, you must first sign-up for an account.
-This page describes how RCC accounts work.
+To use any RCC resources, you must first sign-up for an RCC System Account.
+This page describes how RCC System Accounts work.

 Who is Eligible

-Anybody can create an RCC account.
-This account provides a general level of service on the HPC and Spear, and access to various other srevices.
+Anybody can create an RCC System Account.
+This account provides a general level of service on the HPC and Spear, and access to various other services.

 If you are a currently-employed FSU faculty members, you can create an account immediately with no approval required.
 Additionally, you may sponsor non-faculty users (students, staff, and outside collaborators).